tidepool-org/data-analytics/get-qualify-export-donor-data/estimate-local-time/README.md

 A python algorithm for estimating the local time

 ### Dependencies:
-* Set up the tidepool-data-env (see /data-analytics/readme.md)
+* set up tidepool-analytics virtual environment (see /data-analytics/readme.md)
 * Requires wikipedia-timezone-aliases-2018-04-28.csv (in github repository)

 ## Why?